cysouw/diathesis/text/c05_case.md

 ### [ –N | NA ] *Umlaut* Causative {#sec:case-umlaut-causative}

-Originally based on a Germanic suffix *-jan*, which turned into an umlaut, some verbs have a different between an intransitive (e.g. *fallen*, 'to fall') and a causative (e.g. *fällen*).
+Originally based on a Germanic suffix *-jan*, which turned into an umlaut, some verbs have an intransitive (e.g. *fallen* 'to fall') and a transative causative (e.g. *fällen* 'to fell') only separated by a vowel-quality difference [@next].

 ::: ex
 a.
 Der Baum ist gefallen.